Skip to content

 import {faker} from '@faker-js/faker';

-import {CertaraTable, CertaraButton, CertaraBadge, CertaraDropdown, CertaraDropdownItem, CertaraIcon, CertaraDropdownCheckbox} from '@certara/certara-ui-react';
+import {CertaraTable, CertaraButton, CertaraBadge, CertaraDropdown, CertaraDropdownItem, CertaraIcon, CertaraDropdownCheckbox, _} from '@certara/certara-ui-react';

 const data = Array(25)